tethysplatform/tethys/docs/installation.rst

 **Last Updated:** July 2019

 This section describes how to get Tethys Platform up and running as a fresh installation for app development.
-If you are upgrading an existing installation the refer to the :ref:`update_tethys` docs.
+If you are upgrading an existing installation then refer to the :ref:`update_tethys` docs.
 If you are deploying a production instance of Tethys Portal refer to the :ref:`production_installation` docs.
 If you want to contribute to the Tethys Platform source code itself then refer to the :ref:`developer_installation` docs.

 Prerequisites
 -------------